Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

   - A very Franck looking character
   - Has access to every part of the school

-- Staff:
-  - Character in uniform for cleaning staff, maintenance, etc..
-  - Character can access most parts of the school, except for securty rooms such as the safe storage.

 ## Time

 The simulation must follow a sequence of timed events during which the user could roam the school building (only the parts available for the character in question).